-- The Board Manager or designate will manage the record of all Board of Directors' meetings. - Minutes will include: - o Date, location and time of convening/adjourning of meetings; - Agenda and action items; - o Attendance and regrets; and - Motions and voting results. - Issues and discussion arising will be recorded to provide clarity as to how decisions were made.
-Minutes may indicate whether items were expressed by the Board of Directors, the President/CEO or quests. - Finalized draft minutes will be provided in the packages for the following meeting. - Finalized minutes, approved by the Board of Directors, will be held in the Information Management Unit along with all relative materials and meeting package references.
-Recording notes will be destroyed once the Directors have approved the minutes. - ◆ There will be minutes taken at all Board of Directors' meetings.
-The purpose of the minutes is to assure a clear record of the considerations made by the Directors when making decisions.
+- The Board Manager or designate will manage the record of all Board of Directors' meetings. - Minutes will include: - o date, location and time of convening/adjourning of meetings; - o agenda and action items; - o attendance and regrets; and - o motions and voting results. - Issues and discussion arising will be recorded to provide clarity as to how decisions were made.
+Minutes may indicate whether items were expressed by the Board of Directors, the President or quests. - Finalized draft minutes will be provided in the packages for the following meeting. - Finalized minutes, approved by the Board of Directors, will be held in the Information Management Unit along with all relative materials and meeting

+- package references.
+Transitory recording notes will be destroyed once the Directors have approved the minutes. - There will be minutes taken at all Board of Directors' meetings.
+The purpose of the minutes is to ensure a clear record of the considerations made by the Directors when making decisions.